developer3027-lambda/Tabless-UI-2/README.md

 You can find my [Figma](https://www.figma.com/file/EiUOl5og5UfQMkzBm80ABm/Tabless-Thursday) concept here.

+You can view the [color styles](https://docs.google.com/document/d/11QJGjOF75NNsq9wVon3yqbIcr3I9b8CG3oHkyR548do/edit?usp=sharing) here.

+You can find the Team info [form](https://docs.google.com/forms/d/e/1FAIpQLSeMnohz-I7f5QXd-Kfo-E7OTKxS_Q9bAxrnXHKzWfIodYWt2A/viewform?usp=sf_link) for the About page here.

 #### Pitch:
 People often have a million tabs up and lose track of what they were doing.
 This website lets you organize them in to-do lists and make a note of why it was important.
 Makes it easy to pick up where you left off.